Interior Design Trends 2026: The Styles Transforming UK Homes

 Natural light maximisation continues to drive design decisions.
 Larger windows, glass doors, and strategically placed mirrors all help connect indoor spaces with the garden or outdoor views.

 Natural materials like rattan, jute, and cork reinforce the connection to nature and complement the warm minimalist palette that defines much of this year’s design direction.
+The hallway ideas UK homes are using in 2026 show how these material choices land first – the entrance is what sets the tone for everything else.

 Frequently Asked Questions